KarimGlz/telegram-gcal-ai-assistant/README.md

 - 🌍 **Multi-language support** - Automatically detect and respond in the user's language
 - 📊 **Usage analytics** - Track how people are using the bot and gather insights
 - 🎨 **Prettier responses** - Use Markdown formatting for more readable Telegram messages

 ---

+## 📚 What I Learned

+Building this project taught me:
+- Implementing OAuth2 flows from scratch
+- Managing token lifecycle and refresh patterns
+- Building AI agents with LangChain
+- Webhook architecture for real-time communication
+- Database design for multi-user applications
+- Voice-to-text integration with modern LLMs

+---